 Dim speaks, speech speaks=hour(time) Set speech=CreateObject("sapi.spvoice") speech.Speak speaks

-Under Actions, click New button.
+- Under Actions, click the New button.
 The New Action box will open.
-Select the action Start a program and browse to the vbs file to set the path.
+Select the Action — Start a program and browse the vbs file to set the path.

-You may change the change some parameters under the Conditions and Settings tabs – else you may leave them at their defaults.
+- You may change some parameters under the Conditions and Settings tabs – otherwise, you may leave them at their defaults.

-Now every hour, Windows or rather Microsoft David will speak out the time to you…11…12…!
-If you don’t like Microsoft David, you may opt to hear the voice of Microsoft Hazel or Microsoft Zira instead, via Control Panel > Text to Speech tab under Speech Properties.
-You can also Make Windows Talk to you!
+Now, every hour, Windows or Microsoft David will speak out the time to you…11…12…!
+If you don’t like Microsoft David, you may opt to hear the voice of Microsoft Hazel or Microsoft Zira instead via Control Panel > Text to Speech tab under Speech Properties.